Session tracking#

 // optional configuration for which information to be added to the link

-extendedParameters: CrossDeviceParameterConfiguration(sessionId: true, subjectUserId: true)
+extendedParameters: CrossDeviceParameterConfiguration(sessionId: false, subjectUserId: true)

 )